-Vegetable Gardens: Families receive ongoing training at our demonstration farms.
-Using locally found/sourced materials, they build their own vegetable gardens and receive a seed loan.
-Families apply agricultural best practices like raised beds, staggered plantings, composting, fallowing, and plowing under nitrogen-rich plants to improve the soil.
+In our projects, families receive ongoing training at our demonstration farms.
+Using locally sourced materials, they build their own vegetable gardens and receive a seed loan and starter plants.
+Families learn to apply agricultural best practices like raised beds, staggered plantings, composting, fallowing, and plowing under nitrogen-rich plants to improve the soil.
 These gardens produce a continuous harvest and provide essential nutrition for the families.

 Helping a family achieve optimum nutrition intake primarily with food they grow themselves is the basis of our program of self-reliance.
 By learning basic gardening techniques, families can significantly improve the nutrition of their family members.
 This simple change opens possibilities for the future of these individuals as their cognitive and learning skills increase, leading to the possibility of better education and employment opportunities in the future.

 Field crops are critically important to the rural villager because grains provide life-sustaining nutrients for people and animals.
 We teach a rotational system of field crops that can be adapted to any size plot.
 Field crops provide essential carbohydrates and fiber that are critically important to the rural villager, providing life-sustaining nutrients for people and animals.